The Lord of the Rings: The Return of the King: Visual effects

 The Return of the King contains 1,489 visual effect shots, nearly three times the number from the first film and almost twice that of the second.
 As with the two previous films, Jim Rygiel served as the visual effects supervisor.
 Visual effects work began with Alan Lee and Mark Lewis compositing various photographs of New Zealand landscape to create the digital arena of the Pelennor Fields in November 2002.
-Jackson and Christian Rivers used computers to plan the enormous battle up until February 2003, when the shots were shown to Weta Digital.
+Jackson and Rivers used computers to plan the enormous battle up until February 2003, when the shots were shown to Weta Digital.
 To their astonishment, 60 planned shots had gone up to 250, and 50,000 characters were now 200,000.
 Nevertheless, they pressed on, soon delivering 100 shots a week, 20 a day, and as the deadline neared within the last two months, often working until 2 am.

 For the battle, they recorded 450 motions for the MASSIVE digital horses (though deaths were animated), and also had to deal with late additions in the film, such as Trolls bursting through Minas Tirith's gates as well as the creatures that pull Grond to the gate, and redoing a shot of two mûmakil Éomer takes down that had originally taken six months in two days.
 On a similar note of digital creatures, Shelob's head sculpture was scanned by a Canadian company for 10 times more detail than Weta had previously been able to capture.